History of Saint Paul the Apostle Catholic Community

 The parish would serve the new UCLA campus, the surrounding community, and “the Moving Picture people.”
 The first Mass was held the same year in a storefront at 10374 Ashton Avenue, with a desk as the altar.
 The store owner, Phil Cohen, leased the real estate office to the Paulist Fathers.

-Over the next four years Masses and religious instruction were held at numerous sites.
-Three times property was purchased for the new parish and then found to be unsuitable.
-Finally in late 1930, property at Ohio and Selby was purchased and construction began.
-The original church (now the Upper Social Hall and Parish Offices) was dedicated and went into use in 1932.
+Over the next four years, Masses and religious instruction were held at numerous sites.
+In 1932, the property at Ohio and Selby Avenues was purchased and construction began.
+The original church (now the John Carroll Parish Center and Parish Offices) was dedicated and went into use in late 1932.
 The first section of the school was opened in 1935 and staffed from its inception by the Daughters of Mary and Joseph.